d12frosted/elpa-mirror/melpa/lurk-mode-readme.txt

   M-x customize-variable RET lurk-executable

-then set the value to be the full path to the lurk binary.
+then set the value to be the location of the lurk binary (either full path or leave as-is if it's installed on PATH).
 Next run

   M-x lurk-repl

+In a .lurk source file, you can run M-x lurk-eval-last-expression to evaluate the given expression preceding point.
+The result will be shown in the repl buffer.